USM Anywhere™

 1. Go to Environment > Assets.

-2. Next to the asset name whose details you want to review, click the icon .
+2. Next to the name of the asset whose details you want to review, click the icon .

 3. Select Full Details.